hon-nova/eCoffee/README.md

 # 7. Tech Stack:
    0. JavaScript
    1. The DOM
+   2. CSS
+   3. ChartJS
-   2. Django's ORM
+   4. Django's ORM
-   3. Django Rest Framework (DRF) for APIs
+   5. Django Rest Framework (DRF) for APIs
-   4. Sqlite3
+   6. Sqlite3

 # 8. Constraints:
-1. The implementation of the `like` icon in product_details.html is currently not fully effective in handling multiple clicks on a particular product.
-To revert the like icon to its original state, users may need to refresh the page
-2. The project does not contain nor implement a 'forgot password' feature.
+1. The project does not contain nor implement a 'forgot password' feature.
 In case users encounter this situation, they are advised to contact the Django admin person for further instructions
 <hr/>

 # Thank you